-- The relief association did not take appropriate corrective action to address the finding contained in our prior audit report, as detailed below, and discussed in the Status of Prior Finding section of this report. - The relief association, in all significant respects, complied with applicable state laws, contracts, bylaws, and administrative procedures as they relate to the receipt of state aid and the expenditure of relief association funds, except as noted in the finding listed below and discussed later in this report.

-Finding - Noncompliance With Prior Audit Recommendation - Failure To Maintain A Complete And Accurate Equipment Roster
+- The relief association took appropriate corrective action to address one of the two findings contained in our prior audit report.
+However, the relief association failed to take appropriate corrective action to address the one remaining finding contained in our prior audit report, as listed below and discussed in the Status of Prior Findings section of this report. - The relief association, in all significant respects, complied with applicable state laws, contracts, bylaws, and administrative procedures as they relate to the receipt of state aid and the expenditure of relief association funds, except as noted in the finding listed below and discussed later in this report. - Finding Noncompliance With Prior Audit Recommendation Failure To Maintain A Complete And Accurate Equipment Roster